Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to count the number of elements in a list.
 - Write a program to check if an element is present in a list.

+39. Day 39 (8th August 2024)
+- Write a Python program to sort a list in ascending order.
+- Write a program to sort a list in descending order.